SimaoBolota-MetaCell/Citation-Project/PROCESS.md

 ![Screenshot at Aug 29 15-34-13](https://user-images.githubusercontent.com/99416933/187226233-d8869e6e-89c4-4867-a08e-095b91608046.png)

+Question 1.1: Do we want to show the subcomponents if they are not available/found?
+Or do we only create the .CFF with the components that have meaningful information

-Question: Since some of the subcomponents might not be found/available (in the example, the 'None' and '[] ), should they be displayed as an empty string ' ' or as 'Not Available'?
+Question 1.2: If we want to show them, and since some of the subcomponents might not be found/available (in the example, the 'None' and '[] ), should they be displayed as an empty string ' ' or as 'Not Available'?

 For when No Citation Information is found in the README.md, the .CFF is created taking in **only the GitHub Repo Author name**: